samjones00/docs/docs/_documentation/grpc.md

-Unlike in other Services where ServiceStack handles writing the response directly to the HttpResponse, ServiceStack's gRPC Services are effectively just providing an implementation for ASP.NET Core gRPC Endpoint requests where it makes use of [Marc Gravell's](https://github.com/mgravell) excellent [protobuf-net.Grpc](https://github.com/protobuf-net/protobuf-net.Grpc) library to enable ServiceStack's code-first development model of using typed Request/Response DTOs to implement and consume gRPC Services without mandating the use of **.proto** files, code-generated Types or implementation specific interfaces.
+Unlike in other Services where ServiceStack handles writing the response directly to the HttpResponse, ServiceStack's gRPC Services are effectively just providing an implementation for ASP.NET Core gRPC Endpoint requests where it makes use of [Marc Gravell's](https://github.com/mgravell) code-first [protobuf-net.Grpc](https://github.com/protobuf-net/protobuf-net.Grpc) library to enable ServiceStack's code-first development model of using typed Request/Response DTOs to implement and consume gRPC Services without mandating the use of **.proto** files, code-generated Types or implementation specific interfaces.